Internet-lab/LinuxPC/README.md

 Typically, the device name is /dev/sdb with one partition /dev/sdb1 (It can be /dev/sdc or /dev/sdc1).

 c.
-From the home directory of `labuser`, run the script with the command
+From the `/home/labuser/LinuxPC` directory, run the script with the command

 ```
 $ sudo bash createBootableUSB.sh